boginw/P5/report/3 Iteration 2/Overview of other designs.md

 #### Normalizing

 Having a uniform starting point of pixels, the next step is to normalize the picture, before feeding it to a Neural Network (NN).
-Normalizing in is context is to be seen as conversion into a some sort of data-abstraction the NN can handle.
+Normalizing in this context is to be seen as conversion into a some sort of data-abstraction the NN can handle.

 #### Let Neural Network do its Magic